 When it comes to practicalities, the city of Alcañiz has all the services that a climber needs including big grocery stores, petrol stations and hotels.
 There's also a local crashpad rental Anfibios Climbing.
 Alcañiz is also suitable for families as the services are near by and the boulder area is good to go with kids.

-The topos are made and maintained by the local climbing club Montaña Montañeros del Bajo Aragón and Mikael Uponen who's an active developer of the area.
-From the subscription income of these topos 50% goes straight to the local climbing club to support them with developing the area!
+The topos are made and maintained by the local climbing club Montaña Montañeros del Bajo Aragón and Mikael Uponen who's one of the active developers of the area.
+From the subscription income of these topos 50% goes straight to the local climbing club to support them with developing the area.